 When does a pregnancy start?

-The start of pregnancy is actually the first day of your last menstrual period.
-This is called the gestational age, or menstrual age.
+The start of pregnancy is actually the first day of your last menstrual period (LMP).
+This is the gestational age of the fetus.
 It’s about two weeks ahead of when conception actually occurs.
 Though it may seem strange, the date of the first day of your last period will be an important date when determining your due date.
 Your healthcare provider will ask you about this date and will use it to figure out how far along you are in your pregnancy.